Research Output per year

-I received my bachelor’s degree in Building Engineering from the University of Bologna, Italy in July 2011.
-I moved to Trento where I earned my master’s degree (first class honour) in Civil Engineering at the University of Trento in October 2015.
+Andrea achieved a BSc. in Building Engineering at the University of Bologna (Italy) in July 2011 and MSc. (first class honour) in Civil Engineering at the University of Trento in October 2015.

-After completing my Master's degree, I started a Ph.D. degree in Civil Engineering in April 2016 at the University of Strathclyde.
-My research, supervised by professor Daniele Zonta (lead supervisor) and Dr. John Douglas, is addressed to the multi-hazard assessment and early warning for civil infrastructure, but I am currently focused on the problem of scour at bridge foundations.
+Andrea is a Ph.D. researcher in Civil Engineering at the University of Strathclyde.
+His research, supervised by professor Daniele Zonta (lead supervisor) and Dr. John Douglas, is addressed to the multi-hazard assessment and early warning for civil infrastructure, but I am currently focused on the problem of scour at bridge foundations.

 The project aims at developing a Decision Support System (DSS) for scour risk management for road and railway bridges.
 The system will estimate and update the present and future failure risk using real-time information from monitoring of scour depth, rainfall forecast, and river flow characteristics.

 Using a probabilistic approach, scour depth at every bridge locations of an infrastructure network will be estimated by monitoring limited and critical bridges.
 Roughly speaking, observation from a scour monitoring system installed at a pier of one bridge is used by the probabilistic tool (i.e., the Bayesian Network) to provide a better estimate of the scour depth at unmonitored bridges.

 The scour risk rating methods used by Transport Scotland, and Network Rail are then reproduced in a probabilistic form.
 Finally, the optimal decision to take (do nothing, send inspectors or close the bridge) is found through a Decision model.